-MIMOC and WOA18 climatology show strong agreement and similarity, despite WOA18 containing a larger proportion of older data compared to MIMOC.
+Overall, we find good agreement between the climatologies and MOSAiC data, regarding the vertical structure and seasonal and regional variability.
+The MIMOC and WOA18 climatology show strong agreement and similarity, despite WOA18 containing a larger proportion of older data compared to MIMOC.
 The two state estimates, ECCO and ASTE, accurately reconstruct the complex vertical structure and the halocline, as well as seasonal and regional changes.
 Not all climatologies accurately represent the surface mixed layer, which is subject to considerable short-term variability, as profiles were often averaged over different regions and time periods.
 MIMOC is the only climatology that considers this issue during the interpolation and objective mapping process.

-PHC3, with the oldest data of all the data products considered here (Table 2), features a fresher Atlantic layer and halocline, compared to other data products and MOSAiC data, which is expected as most data is pre-Atlantification (Polyakov et al., 2017).
-The state estimates ECCO and ASTE are subject to temperature biases in the Atlantic layer, with ECCO being 1-1.5°C colder, and ASTE being 0.2-2.0°C warmer (with a larger bias in spring/summer Eurasian Basin than in the winter Amundsen Basin), compared to the observed Atlantic Water core.
+PHC3, with the oldest data of all the data products considered here (Table 1), features a fresher Atlantic layer and halocline, compared to other data products and MOSAiC data, which is expected as most data is pre-Atlantification (Polyakov et al., 2017).
+The state estimates ECCO and ASTE are subject to temperature biases in the Atlantic layer, with ECCO being 1-1.5°C colder and ASTE being 0.2-2.0°C warmer (with a larger bias in spring/summer Eurasian Basin than in the winter Amundsen Basin), compared to the observed Atlantic Water core.
 ASTE also exhibits a salinity bias, with a fresher Atlantic Water and halocline layer, resulting in a weaker stratification.
-These biases point to issues reproducing the Atlantic Water pathway (a common issue in many models, e.g. Heuzé et al. (2023b); Wang et al. (2023)), an underestimation of vertical heat fluxes from the Atlantic Water layer, and not enough observations along the Eastern Arctic boundary current available to constrain the model (Nguyen et al., 2021).
+These biases point to issues reproducing the Atlantic Water pathway (a common issue in many models, e.g., Heuzé et al. (2023b); Wang et al. (2023)), an underestimation of vertical heat fluxes from the Atlantic Water layer and not enough observations along the Eastern Arctic boundary current available to constrain the model (Nguyen et al., 2021).
 Constraining a new release of ASTE with MOSAiC data will likely reduce this bias.

 Across all basins and seasons, the MOSAiC data consistently exhibit warmer Atlantic Water, compared to the climatologies.
-The climatologies demonstrate a clear temporal dependency, with PH3, containing the oldest data, featuring the coldest Atlantic Water, approximately 1°C colder compared to the most recent WOA23.
+The climatologies demonstrate a clear temporal dependency, with PH3, containing the oldest data, featuring the coldest Atlantic Water, approximately 1°C colder compared to the most recent

+WOA23.
 This observation aligns with the expected consequences of rapid Arctic Amplification and Arctic Ocean warming (Rantanen et al., 2022).
 Another possible shift is indicated in the Amundsen Basin halocline properties, the extent of which decreases from 130-200 m in the (oldest) PHC3 climatology to 70-100 m during MOSAiC.
 This shift is in line with previous findings of a weakening and shallowing of the halocline over recent decades (Polyakov et al., 2020a).

+However, MOSAiC data is a snapshot of only one year and does not capture interannual or decadal variability (e.g., Polyakov et al., 2023).
 The identification of long-term variability and/or climate-change induced changes in water mass properties at all depths is not trivial.
 It requires in-depth analyses of variability and changes in both the upstream (e.g., properties in and exchanges with the Nordic Seas) and the internal (e.g., shelf ventilation) processes.
-Such analyses can only be done by comparing MOSAiC to several decades of scarce, historical data, and is beyond the scope of this study and will be the topic of future efforts.
+Such analyses can only be done by comparing MOSAiC to several decades of scarce, historical data and are beyond the scope of this study.
+We also note that, consistent with previous studies (e.g., Timmermans and Marshall, 2020), we observe significant regional disparities within the Arctic Ocean, surpassing temporal variations on both short and long-term timescales.
+Therefore, while the MOSAiC data reflect conditions in the Eurasian basins, it is not necessarily representative of modern-day conditions elsewhere in the Arctic (see also Section 9).